sonalsharma5990/CourseProject/README.md

 ### Quantitative Evaluation Results

-As discussed in the paper, we also tried validating our results with various values of prior strength mu and numer of topics (tn) with average causality and purity.
+As discussed in the paper, we also tried validating our results with various values of prior strength mu and number of topics (tn) with average causality and purity.
 In the paper, increasing values of mu and tn causes a mostly upward trend in average causality and and purity.
 Our reproduction however could not see the same relation.
 We got the highest causality and purity with the initial values of mu and tn and it mostly remains constant after that.
 This is something that we would like to further research.